Morristown Divorce Attorneys

 The decision to dissolve a marriage marks a critical and often emotional time in any person’s life.
 The end of a marriage represents the closing of one chapter and the beginning of a new one.
-Further, a divorce can have far-reaching consequences for not only the individual litigants, but for their children and families as well.
+Further, a divorce in Bergen County, can have far-reaching consequences for not only the individual litigants, but for their children and families as well.

 In a nutshell, divorce is the legal termination of a marriage.
-The court enters a final judgment which terminates the legal marriage contract and pronounces the once married parties as single.
+The family court in Bergen County enters a final judgment which terminates the legal marriage contract and pronounces the once married parties as single.
 Conversely, an annulment (which is much rarer in New Jersey than divorce) declares a marriage void, as though it never occurred.
 The process for obtaining a divorce or an annulment are relatively similar, procedurally, but as addressed further below, the grounds for an annulment are more limited.

 In New Jersey, a divorce can be granted on both no-fault and fault-based grounds.
 The most common “no-fault” ground for divorce in New Jersey is known as “irreconcilable differences” and requires only that the parties have experienced a breakdown in their relationship for a period of at least 6 months prior to initiating an action for divorce.
 Conversely, under any of the fault-based grounds enumerated below, more specific proofs are required.